 When it comes to building relationships, there’s an old saying both brokers and agents should keep in mind: “Part of something is better than all of nothing.”
 Together, agents and brokers can open doors they haven’t been able to breach alone.
 Once they’ve crossed account thresholds together, they can use skills and knowledge – not to mention an arsenal of voluntary health insurance plans – to put money in the bank.
 Sure, that money will be divided into two accounts, but it’s income that might not have been generated at all without an agent-broker partnership.

 Some brokers are concerned about partnering with agents to serve accounts that have offices in multiple states.
 This concern can easily be overcome if the agent is affiliated with a provider that routinely oversees these types of accounts.
 For example, some carriers have created designated teams that work with these geographically diverse employers and their workers.
 These teams gather information about an account and its locations and the information is used to develop servicing guidelines, lists of products that can be offered, information about sub-accounts and their billing frequencies, details on commission splits and an online enrollment system.
 In addition, at some insurance companies, only agents certified to work with multi-state accounts may do so.
 The result is a consistent experience at each company location.

 Riding off into the sunset

 As you can see, saddling up with an insurance agent or provider isn’t as daunting for brokers as it sometimes seems.
 With patience and trust – and an eye toward achieving mutually beneficial goals – the broker and the agent can be friends.
 Or, if not exactly friends, at least learn to roam the same territory, working together to rope in accounts.

-1 The Aflac WorkForces Report for Brokers was conducted for Aflac by Research Now in Jan.
-2013, http://www.aflac.com/broker_aflac_workforces_report/default.aspx – accessed Aug.
-14, 2013
+1 The 2015 Aflac WorkForces Report was conducted in Jan.
+2015 by Research Now on behalf of Aflac - http://workforces.aflac.com/